5 Best practices for spreadsheet data structure

-It’s important that people can enter input activity data in a user-friendly way — but it’s also important that they do not mess with another person’s data.
-At the same time, the data needs to be well-structured so you can apply formulas for analysis.
+It’s important that people can enter input activity data in a user-friendly way — but it’s also important that they do not interfere with another person’s data.
+At the same time, the data needs to be well structured so you can apply formulas for analysis.

 You can do this by:

 - Integrating your software with a spreadsheet.

 - Using separate spreadsheets for individual users to prevent too many hands touching the same data.